Be a part of the Central Kentucky Youth Orchestras!

 NO AUDITION VIDEO REQUIRED FOR**:

-All students who are members of Symphony Orchestra in 2024-2025 school year and want to continue in Symphony Orchestra for the 2025-2026 season;
+All students who are members of Symphony Orchestra in 2025-2026 school year and want to continue in Symphony Orchestra for the 2026-2027 season and in good standing*;

 Consult with your school or private teacher and take a look at each orchestras required proficiencies and typical grade levels represented.
 Also, take a look at the orchestra excerpts for each instrument.